anjaysahoo/frontend-interview/1-important-concept/performance/readme.md

 4. **Lower Cumulative Layout Shift (CLS):** With server-side rendering, the browser doesn’t have to go over the rendering process step by step, which typically results in fewer random layout shifts and, therefore, better CLS scores.
 5. **Fewer issues with social media indexing:** For example, Facebook’s Open Graph Protocol and Twitter Cards don’t support client-side rendering.
 6. **Better for accessibility:** As the server sends pre-rendered content to the browser, SSR apps are more suitable for people who use older devices with less powerful CPUs.
+7. **Data Fetching:** Server Components allow you to move data fetching to the server, closer to your data source.
+This can improve performance by reducing time it takes to fetch data needed for rendering, and the number of requests the client needs to make.
+8. **Security:** Server Components allow you to keep sensitive data and logic on the server, such as tokens and API keys, without the risk of exposing them to the client.
+9. **Caching:** By rendering on the server, the result can be cached and reused on subsequent requests and across users.
+This can improve performance and reduce cost by reducing the amount of rendering and data fetching done on each request.
+10. **Streaming:** Server Components allow you to split the rendering work into chunks and stream them to the client as they become ready.
+This allows the user to see parts of the page earlier without having to wait for the entire page to be rendered on the server.
+11. **Bundle Size:** We can reduce bundle size of our app by moving part of code which uses bigger library to server and get the outcome from server.

 ### Disadvantages